huj31415/gravity-sim/README.md

 A Javascript-based N-body simulation for calculating Newtonian gravitational interactions between an arbitrary number of bodies

+Intended as a demostration or for qualitative use, not as a quantitative simulation

 ## Features
 - Adjustable simulation parameters
   - G, timestep, mass, velocity, etc.